CIS541/epl_camilo_armando_bharath/README.md

 Background/Literature Review:
 The English Premier League has the most lucrative broadcast television deal among European soccer leagues.
 According to a report from Deloitte’s Sports Business Group, the league reported a profit of $2.42 billion in the 2017/2018 season, and in the previous season, reported a record revenue of nearly $6.4 billion (CNN articles cite).
 Due to the league’s popularity, a lot of league’s inflow of cash comes from gambling, and predicting the outcome of matches for this league in particular has become more common worldwide.<br>
 Rationale for the choice of DM and ML techniques:
--	Data Mining: Linear regression analysis.
+-	Data Mining: Linear regression analysis (Poisson).
--	Machine Learning: eXtreme Gradient Boosting (XGBoost) Description of Design:
+-	Machine Learning: Genetic Computing (Simulations) Description of Design:
 For predicting the result, a linear regression analysis will be implemented along with an eXtreme Gradient Boosting technique.
 The data from the CSV. file will be transferred into the model and subsequently it will be able to generate results for further analysis.
 Explanation of data (file format, independent/dependent variables, sources):